square/reader-sdk-flutter-plugin/docs/get-started.md

     ```

-## Step 5: Install Reader SDK for iOS
+## Step 5: Configure XCode for Reader SDK (iOS)

-To use the Flutter plugin on iOS devices, you need to install Reader
+To use the Flutter plugin on iOS devices, you need to configure XCode so it can
-SDK for iOS so it is available to the Flutter library as a resource.
+download the Reader SDK package properly and make it available to the Flutter
+library as a resource.
 The key installation steps are outlined below.
-For more information on
+For more
-installing Reader SDK for iOS, see the [Reader SDK iOS Setup Guide] at
+information on installing Reader SDK for iOS, see the
-[docs.connect.squareup.com].
+[Reader SDK iOS Setup Guide] at [docs.connect.squareup.com].

 **TIP**: You can find the minimum supported Reader SDK version for iOS in the
 [root README] for this repo.